Read The Transition as a part of this series.

 The lack of connection to reality is glaring.
 Nature and politics are not to be found in this Victorian theorizing.
 An honest understanding of nature tells us a harmonious society is possible and that its integrity is vital for Our survival.
 Politics tells us it’s not possible.
 “Tragedy of the Commons” is a prime example.
 The “problem” faced by ruling class society is not one of inexorable maxims and forces of nature, but one of who dominates the dominant political will.

-Where are “Commons”? you ask.
-We have been sidetracked by the irresistible pull of authoritative nonsense!
-Forgive us dear reader, perhaps it is because We are not scientific persons, that We find this essay rather unconvincing to say the least — and we are not far from the beginning!
-We simply marvel at how such a farce can be taken so seriously by those who have no stake in believing.
+Forgive us dear reader, perhaps it is because We are not scientific persons, that We find this essay of the “Commons” rather unconvincing to say the least — and we are not far from the beginning!
+We simply marvel at how such a farce can be taken so seriously by those who have no stake in believing it.

 How, We ask, don’t the masses seize upon this obvious, lame attempt at justify ruling class prerogatives to liberate themselves?
 And much of it is voluntarily accepted to boot!
 It is amazing.
 The willful denial and ignorance of the masses is truly the 9th Wonder of the World.